Measurement of scintillation efficiency for nuclear recoils in liquid argon: Experimental Details

 A portable Thermo Electron MP320 deuterium-deuterium (D-D) neutron generator is used as a neutron source, with an organic scintillator detector as a secondary coincidence trigger.
 The experimental setup can be seen schematically in Fig.~\ref{fig:nuc_scatt}.
 In the forward direction, the D-D generator produces 2.8-MeV neutrons.
 Some of these neutrons scatter in the liquid argon, and for a given position of the organic scintillator, only neutrons that scatter at a specific angle are selected by the coincidence trigger.
 By changing the angle the organic scintillator makes with the neutron generator-liquid argon detector axis, the scattering energy of the recoil nucleus in the liquid argon can be varied according to the following equation:

 where $E_{in}$ is the incident neutron energy (2.8~MeV), $A$ is the atomic mass number, and $\theta$ is the scattering angle of the outgoing neutron.
 Data were taken at 19 different angles corresponding to recoil energies between 10 keV and 250 keV.
+The setup also included 12 inches of poly between the neutron generator and the organic scintillator to reduce the accidental coincidence rate, although this is not shown in Figs.~\ref{fig:nuc_scatt} or~\ref{fig:MC_geo}.